 Formatting Identifiers

-Follow the guidelines listed below when formatting identifiers (whether known or anonymous identifiers).
+Follow the guidelines listed below when formatting identifiers (whether known or pseudonymous identifiers).

 Note

-Known identifiers and PII identifiers are sometimes referred to as "offline identifiers".
-Anonymous identifiers and device identifiers are sometimes referred to as "online identifiers".
+Known identifiers and PII identifiers are sometimes referred to as "offline identifiers."
+Pseudonymous identifiers and device identifiers are sometimes referred to as "online identifiers."
 See "Identifier Data" for more information.

 Warning

-Do not combine known identifiers and anonymous identifiers in a single file.
+Do not combine known identifiers and pseudonymous identifiers in a single file.

 When Formatting File Data, you may include as many plaintext postal addresses per individual as you know, but if you have multiple addresses for the same person, place each on a separate row along with the same "first name" and "last name" info (but segment data values do not need to be duplicated/included on those additional rows).